Give Me Also Springs of Water

-Pray that God will “equip you with everything good for doing his will, and may he work in us what is pleasing to him” (Hebrews 13:21).
+God will “equip you with everything good for doing his will, and [work in you] what is pleasing to him” (Hebrews 13:21).

-Confidently approach your heavenly Father and ask him to equip you to do his will.
+Pray an “Acsah prayer.”
+Confidently approach your heavenly Father and ask him for all you need.

 Read Judges 3:7-11.
 What else did Othniel do and for how long?
 What was the result?
-How do you think his wife might have been a help to him in this?
+How do you think Acsah might have been a help to him in this?